machinable-org/machinable/docs/guide/at-glance.md

 # At a glance

-*machinable* provides a structured approach to development, execution and results analysis in machine learning projects.
+*machinable* provides a structured approach to development, execution, and results analysis in machine learning projects.

 **Development**